scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 the model class will be created and added to vak's registry, so that it can be found by other functions for training and evaluating models.
-The models built in to vak use the exact same decorator.
+The models that are built in to vak use the exact same decorator.

 .. _model-families: